 AFRA main international areas of practice are Intellectual Property, Banking & Finance, Public Contracting & Infrastructure, Labor & Immigration, Taxation and Franchise.

 The key facts about biosimilars & biologics in Panamanian Pharma.
-Prepared in association with AFRA, a leading global law firm, this is an extract from The Pharma Legal Handbook: Panama, available to purchase here for USD 99.
-Biological medicines in Panama are regulated by Law 1 January 10, 2001 and Executive Decree 40 of May 14, 2019.
-1. Are biosimilar medicines considered the same as generic medicines in your country?
-No. Generic medicines are defined as medicines distributed…
+Prepared in association with AFRA, a leading global law firm, this is an extract from The Pharma Legal Handbook: Panama, available to purchase here for GBP 75.
+BIOSIMILARS AND BIOLOGICS in Panama are regulated by Law 1 January 10, 2001, Executive Decree No. 95 of May 14, 2019 1.
+Are biosimilar medicines considered the same as generic medicines in your country?
+No. Generic medicines are defined as medicines…

 Keen to learn more about orphan drugs & rare diseases in Panama?
 Read on!
-Prepared in association with AFRA, a leading global law firm, this is an extract from The Pharma Legal Handbook: Panama, available to purchase here for USD 99.
-Orphan Drugs in Panama are regulated by Law 1 January 10, 2001, Executive Decree 40 of May 14, 2019 and Executive Decree 1217 of December 7, 2015; Rare Diseases are regulated by Law 28 of October 28, 2014…
+Prepared in association with AFRA, a leading global law firm, this is an extract from The Pharma Legal Handbook: Panama, available to purchase here for GBP 75.
+Orphan Drugs in Panama are regulated by Law 1 January 10, 2001, Executive Decree No. 95 of May 14, 2019 and Executive Decree 1217 of December 7, 2015; Rare Diseases are regulated by Law 28 of October 28,…

 The legal framework for product liability in Panama.
-Prepared in association with AFRA, a leading global law firm, this is an extract from The Pharma Legal Handbook: Panama, available to purchase here for USD 99.
+Prepared in association with AFRA, a leading global law firm, this is an extract from The Pharma Legal Handbook: Panama, available to purchase here for GBP 75.
 1. What types of liability are recognized in your jurisdiction?
 Contractual and extracontractual responsibility.
 These can be administrative, civil or criminal sanctions.
 2. How do these types of liabilities apply to the manufacturers of medicines and devices?
-In general terms, manufacturers, promoters, sellers and all persons…
+In general terms, manufacturers, promoters, sellers and all…